CharCoding/2D-Misere-Nim/README.md

 ## AI

 The AI is now ridiculously good at the game with the help of 134 pre-calculated losing positions and can calculate 2 moves ahead.
+It can be somewhat slow and takes up to 2 seconds on my machine.
 I personally can't beat it, so I added "weak" and "medium" levels which are still possible to beat.
+That being said, no optimal winning strategy have been found yet.
+The AI just calculates the best move by brute force.

 ### "AI Learning" (Experimental)

-Basically, if at a position the AI (strong) can't find a move that doesn't lead to a known losing position, the current position must be losing.
+If at a position the AI (strong) can't find a move that doesn't lead to a known losing position, the current position must be losing.
 So it would be added to the dictionary.
 This uses your localStorage.

+## TODO

+    - Reduce dictionary size through the elimination of mirror images
+    - Optimize AI
+    - Try to find the optimal winning strategy mathematically